Hot water

 Look for dry traps, slow drains, gurgling, or odor around fixture bases.

-For normal septic maintenance, use one level scoop per toilet each month.
+For normal septic maintenance, use once-monthly dosing as directed each month.

 Ready when you are